scalableinternetservices/scalableinternetservices.github.io/projects/index.md

       convering geography, movie reviews and more.
     </li>
     <li>
+      Embrace the sharing economy!
+Build a time-sharing app for pets.
+      Own 30% of a dog.
     </li>
     <li>
     Stock trade advisor.
 A system that gathers information about stocks,